Skip to content

 import { createHonoAdapter } from '@asenajs/hono-adapter';

-import { DefaultLogger } from '@asenajs/asena/logger';
+import { AsenaLogger } from '@asenajs/asena-logger';

-const [adapter, logger] = createHonoAdapter(new DefaultLogger());
+const [adapter, logger] = createHonoAdapter({ logger: new AsenaLogger() });

-Context API Differences
+Context API

 typescript

-import type { Context } from '@asenajs/ergenecore/types';
+import type { Context } from '@asenajs/ergenecore';

 const id = context.getParam('id');

-const page = context.getQuery('page');
+const page = await context.getQuery('page');

-const body = await context.getBody();
+const body = await context.getBody<{ name: string }>();

 // Send response

-return context.send({ data }, 200);
+return context.send({ id, page, body }, 200);

 typescript